ZhihaoZhang0618/RallyCore/README.md

 # PhoenixCore

 ## Overview
-PhoenixCore is a ROS2- and Nav2-based software stack designed for F1TENTH autonomous vehicle development.
-It uses SmacPlannerHybrid as the global planner to compute the global path, and RegulatedPurePursuit to track the path from the vehicle's current position.
-Additionally, it employs slam_toolbox and robot_localization to localize the vehicle within its environment.

-I hope this project becomes an easy-to-use navigation baseline for F1TENTH developers to modify and utilize in races.
-However, there are still some issues that need addressing.
-For instance, the computational performance and speed of the global planner are currently inadequate, and RegulatedPurePursuit struggles to follow the global path and avoid obstacles at high speeds.
+GBCore is a ROS2- and Nav2-based software stack designed for GBCore, which is a rally car for autonomous vehicle development at all kinds of complex terrains.

 All the code was written during my free time after work while I was a Research Assistant at [ZJU FAST Lab](https://github.com/ZJU-FAST-Lab).
 I am deeply grateful to the wonderful people at ZJU FAST Lab for their support and guidance.
 Even though this is just a small project, their assistance was invaluable.
 ## Installation